 10X Genomics proposes an official solution with the CellPlex technology.
 So far, it is supported with the 3′-gene expression kits only.

 Multiplexing can also be achieved with DNA barcoded antibodies as a process called Cell Hashing

 Setting up a multiplexing experiment is not trivial.
+In addition, it requires a large excess of cells since multiplex labelling requires many washes and results in cell loss.
 Please contact GTF for further information.

 10X genomics offers Spatial Transcriptomics solutions.

 It is available for fresh frozen samples, as well as FFPE material (but for human and mouse only).

 Be aware the current resolution is pretty low, with 55 um wide spots.

 Spatial transcriptomics involves multiple fields of expertise, not related to genomics, upstream of the sequencing library preparation step.
 Experimental procedures must be discussed in details with GTF, before planing any experiment.

 Digital Spatial Profiling technology (DSP also known as GeoMx) from Nanostring is also available, but not operated by GTF.
 Please inquire for further information.